Savannah Museums: Top Places to Learn and Play in Georgia

 Old Fort Jackson

 Home to one of the oldest brick fortifications on the East Coast, Old Fort Jackson offers history and scenic views of Savannah’s waterfront.
-Visitors of all ages will see interactive exhibits, play dress up and watching daily cannon firings.
+Visitors will see interactive exhibits, play dress up and watching daily cannon firings.
 Tours typically last an hour, and see-three pass offers discounted pricing and admission five Savannah museums.

 Art and architect enthusiasts should visit Telfair Museums at Telfair Academy.
 Housed in a former mansion dating from 1818-1819, the academy contains two 19th-century period rooms and 19th- and 20th-century art.
 Guests should expect to see paintings and sculptures from American and European artists, including George Bellows, Gari Melchers and Robert Henri.